 Learning Gaelic Online

-This page is under construction, and not yet organized.
+This page will be continually under construction.
+It is not fully organized yet.
 Please be patient, and in the meantime, enjoy the resources as I find time to add them!
+If you know of good ones that aren’t here, leave them in the comment and I’ll add them.

 http://www.akerbeltz.org/fuaimean/fuaimean.htm 13 lessons, The Sounds of Gaelic.
 Includes some mp3 files